NEW YORK CITY PARENTAL LEAVE LAWS

 - You are eligible for paid family leave after 26 weeks of employment if you work at least 20 hours per week, or, if you work fewer than 20 hours per week, after you have worked 175 days.

 - Employers cannot fire or demote employees for taking paid family leave under state law, and they cannot terminate health insurance for employees who take paid family leave.
 Employers may, however, deduct up to 0.126% more of an employee’s paycheck to cover health insurance during paid family leave.

 New York’s Paid Family Leave Law also goes beyond maternity and paternity care.
 It can also be used to care for any family members who have a serious illness.

 In addition to federal and New York State laws, individual employers in New York may have additional policies and procedures around family leave that could add to the time you can spend bonding with your newest family member.
 Be sure to check with your manager or human resources department to find out what you are eligible for and what you must do before planning your time off.

 At Loop, we want you to enjoy your maternity or paternity leave without worrying about what kind of gear you might need to keep baby clothed, fed, bathed, and happily sleeping.
-We have a full line of baby products for rent that can help you save time, money, space, and stress—and allow you to take full advantage of your parental leave time to fall in love with your baby.
+We have a full line of baby products for rent for newborns that can help you save time, money, space, and stress—and allow you to take full advantage of your parental leave time to fall in love with your baby.